Music

 The Music Department is at the heart of the school’s Catholic ethos and culture of academic success and community involvement.

 Music is taken very seriously by our students and the practice rooms are always full during break and lunchtimes with students rehearsing their class work.
-The department is extensively resourced with 2 large well equipped music rooms, 1 smaller 6th Form teaching room and a separate room equipped with MuseScore (KS3), Sibelius and Logic music software for composing.
+The department is extensively resourced with two large well-equipped music rooms and a computer room equipped with MuseScore 4, Sibelius and Ableton software for composing.

-The department runs an extensive extra-curricular programme including 4 Choirs, String Ensemble, Folk Band, Jazz Band, Guitars and Ukuleles, an Orchestra, 6th Form Enrichment Band and Rock School.
+The department runs an extensive extra-curricular programme including four Choirs, String Ensemble, Folk Band, Jazz Band, Guitars and Ukuleles, and Orchestra to name a few.
+For Sixth Form students only, Vic Cox, professional bassist, runs the Sixth Form Enrichment Band which puts on termly concerts.
 Over 150 students are currently involved in some form of extra-curricular music.
-There is at least one formal concert every term taking place in St Cecilia's Theatre.
-Biannually, over 50 students take part in a week long international concert tour where choirs and instrumental groups perform concerts to the local public.
-The summer of 2018 took us to Oberhammersback in the Black Forest with concerts in Strasbourg and Obernai.
-In July 2021 our 6th form musicians toured closer to home, the highlight was giving a concert in Exeter Cathedral.
+There is at least one formal concert every term and a Chamber Concert each October and February, taking place in the Theatre and Liturgy space.
+Biannually, over 50 students take part in a week-long international concert tour where choirs and instrumental groups perform concerts to the local public.
+Over the last few years, we have been to Strasbourg, Obernai, Salzburg and York.

 The Music Department works alongside the Drama Department to put on a school musical biannually and provide music for “straight” plays too.
-Planning for our 2022 musical 'Les Miserables' is already underway!
+The department contributes regularly to masses, liturgies, worship sessions and the school’s annual open air Feast Day Mass and Carol Service.

 Key Stage 3 Information